Physics

 What do physicists do?

--They teach in secondary schools, universities, and other venues such as teachers’ colleges.
+• They teach in secondary schools, universities, and other venues such as teachers’ colleges.

-According to AI, “Pure and applied physics” refers to two complementary approaches to the study of physics.
+• They do research, both pure and applied.
+(I’m not crazy about the adjective “pure”; it makes it sound like applied physics is impure.
+But we’re stuck with it.)
+AI: “‘Pure and applied physics’ refers to two complementary approaches to the study of physics.
 Pure physics focuses on understanding the fundamental laws of nature, while applied physics focuses on using those laws to develop practical technologies and solve real-world problems.”
-AI is correct.
-But there is a caveat: the boundaries are not always clear.
-“Pure” physics often turns out to produce practial applications.
 For example, studying the basic structure of atoms led to the laser.
+But the lines are not always clear.
+Sometimes both are going on simultaneouly, and even in the same research group.

-Physics avoidance” is common for example, in US high schools, sometimes aided and abetted by making it non-required.
+Let’s start with the negative.
+“Physics avoidance” is common for example, in US high schools, sometimes aided and abetted by making it non-required.
 Of US university students, only one third of one percent are studying physics as their major subject.
-Even among the STEM (Science Technology, Engineering, and Mathematics) students, only two percent are majoring in physics.
-In horror films, mad physicists play a prominent role.
-Examples:
+Even among the STEM (Science, Technology, Engineering, and Mathematics) students, only two percent are majoring in physics.

 • The Invisible Ray: “A scientist becomes murderous after discovering, and being exposed to the radiation of, a powerful new element called Radium X.”